reedhedges/AriaCoda/README.md

     make EXTRA_CXXFLAGS=-DARIA_OMIT_DEPRECATED_MATH_FUNCS

-Note: After building AriaCoda, you can build and run example and test programs without installing on the system by adding the library directory to your dynamic library path:
+Note: After building AriaCoda, you can build and run example and test programs without installing on the system by adding the library directory to your dynamic library path, otherwise you will receive an error similar to the following:

+    error while loading shared libraries: libAria.so: cannot open shared object file: No such file or directory

 Linux: